varsha1206/DiscordBot/README.md

-Since Replit is an online platform, our bots will go offline once we close the tabs, to avoid this ee use Uptime Robot to keep our bot alive even when we have our Replit tabs closed.
+Since Replit is an online platform, our bots will go offline once we close the tabs, to avoid this we use Uptime Robot to keep our bot alive even when we have our Replit tabs closed.
 You just have to include the keep_alive.py file and import it in your main file, it incorporates Flask and does the job!
 The Uptime Robot automatically pings your bot to let it know it is in use and thus stops it from going offline.